 4. Examine Contracts: Make sure all insurance, licenses, and supplier contracts are up to date and in accordance with international standards.

-7. Optimize Your Website: Invest in the SEO of your Dental website.
+7. Optimize Your Website: Invest in the local seo of your dental website.
 This will ensure that your clinic will rank at the top of the search engine result page (SERP).
 It will help you in attracting potential buyers.

 Maximize Your Online Visibility!